Loading...

 • Change the SSH listening port to 2222.

-• Restart the SSH daemon and verify it is listening on the new port.
+• Restart sshd and verify it is listening on the new port.

 Walkthrough